Industry Intelligence 2025 Edition January 2025 VDF-IR-2025-004

 Scalability Highly elastic; auto-scales on demand.
 Limited by owned hardware; scaling takes weeks/months.

-Cost Model OpEx; pay-as-you-go.
+Cost model OpEx; pay-as-you-go.
 CapEx; high upfront cost but lower long-term marginal cost.

-Data Control Resides on third-party infrastructure.
+Data control Resides on third-party infrastructure.
 Full control; data never leaves the organization.

 Latency Dependent on network connectivity.
 Ultra-low latency; ideal for real-time IoT and robotics.